QubesOS/qubes-doc/about/faq.md

 ### Can I install Qubes 4.x on a system without VT-x or VT-d?

-Qubes 4.x requires Intel VT-x with EPT / AMD-V with RVI (SLAT) and Intel VT-d / AMD-Vi (aka AMD IOMMU) for proper functionality.
+Qubes 4.x requires Intel VT-x with EPT / AMD-V with RVI (SLAT) and Intel VT-d / AMD-Vi (aka AMD IOMMU) for proper functionality (see the [4.x System Requirements](/doc/system-requirements/#qubes-release-4x)).
 You may be able to install it without the required CPU features for testing purposes only, but VMs may not function correctly and there will be no security isolation.
+For more information, see our post on [updated requirements for Qubes-certified hardware](/news/2016/07/21/new-hw-certification-for-q4/).

 ### Can I install Qubes 3.2 on a system without VT-x?